atimpone/aws-foundation-journey/1-dev-environments/2-3-set-up-aws-platform-access-controls.md

 10. Select **`Create`**.

 Later, when you onboard the development teams to their development AWS accounts, you'll reference this permission set.

-## 10. Configure Multi-Factor Authentication (MFA) Requirements

-Before adding any human users to AWS SSO and enabling the users to access your AWS environment, it's a best practice to configure AWS SSO to require multi-factor authentication (MFA).

-In the following steps, you will modify your AWS SSO configuration to align with typical security best practices.

-Follow these steps to make the MFA related changes:

-1. Access **`Settings`** in AWS SSO.
-2. Under **`Multifactor authentication`** select **`Configure`**.
-3. Under **`Users should be prompted for multi-factor authentication (MFA)`**, select **`Every time they sign in (always-on)`**.
-4. Under **`When prompted for a MFA code` select `Require them to provide a one-time password sent by email`**.
-5. Under **`Who can manage MFA devices` select `Users and administrators can add and manage MFA devices`**.
-6. Select **`Save changes`**.

----
-**Note: Auditing use of MFA**

-The configuration shown above does not force the use of MFA, but it does impose an additional overhead of a one-time password sent via email for users that have not yet registered an MFA device.

-You will likely want to establish either manual or automatic recurring audits to ensure that your users have registered an MFA device.

----

 ## Next Steps